MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/connection-issues-application-hosted-aks-cluster.md

 ---
-title: Fix connection issues to an app that's hosted on an AKS cluster
+title: Fix connection issues to an app that's hosted in an AKS cluster
-description: Learn about basic troubleshooting steps if you experience connection issues to an application that's hosted on an Azure Kubernetes Service (AKS) cluster. ms.date: 08/19/2022 ms.reviewer: chiragpa, pkc, rissing, v-leedennis ms.service: azure-kubernetes-service
+description: Learn about basic troubleshooting steps if you experience connection issues to an application that's hosted on an Azure Kubernetes Service (AKS) cluster. ms.date: 08/28/2024 ms.reviewer: chiragpa, pkc, rissing, v-leedennis, ookour ms.service: azure-kubernetes-service
 #Customer intent: As an Azure Kubernetes user, I want to take basic troubleshooting steps so that I can successfully connect to an application that's hosted on an Azure Kubernetes Service (AKS) cluster.
 ms.custom: sap:Connectivity
 ---
-# Troubleshoot connection issues to an app that's hosted on an AKS cluster
+# Troubleshoot connection issues to an app that's hosted in an AKS cluster

-Connection issues to a Microsoft Azure Kubernetes Service (AKS) cluster can mean different things.
-In some cases, it might mean that the connection to the API server is affected (for example, by using kubectl).
-In other cases, it might mean that common connection issues affect an application that's hosted on the AKS cluster.
-This article discusses how to troubleshoot AKS cluster connection issues.
+In today's dynamic cloud environments, ensuring seamless connectivity to applications hosted in Azure Kubernetes Service (AKS) clusters is essential for maintaining optimal performance and user experience.
+This technical guide provides a comprehensive approach to identifying and resolving connectivity issues that may arise due to various factors, including application-side problems, network policies, NSG rules, and others.
+By following the steps outlined in this guide, you will be equipped with the knowledge and tools necessary to effectively troubleshoot and mitigate connectivity challenges.

 > [!NOTE]
 > To troubleshoot common issues when you try to connect to the AKS API server, see [Basic troubleshooting of cluster connection issues with the API server](troubleshoot-cluster-connection-issues-api-server.md).